imgopt/imageOptSwift/README.md

 # imageOptClient - Swift
-imageOpt client library for iOS, to construct parameterized imageOpt url from plain imageSet URL created at [imageOpt][1]
+imageOpt client library for iOS, to construct parameterized imageOpt url from plain imageSet URL created at [imageOpt Image CDN][1]

-For more information please see [imageOpt][1]
+For more information please see [imageOpt Image CDN][1]

 ## Installation with CocoaPods